 No win no fee is defined by its name.
-Essentially with a no win no fee claim, if it is not successful, you will not have to pay the personal legal fees of the solicitor who handled your case.
+Essentially, by making a no win no fee airbag injury compensation claim, you will not have to pay the personal legal fees of the solicitor who handled your case unless they win you compensation.
 This is because no win no fee cases are handled via a Conditional Fee Agreement (CFA), which also states that in the event that the claim is won, the fees for the solicitor are deducted from the overall amount awarded.

-A solicitor’s personal legal fees are limited to a maximum of 25% of the overall award, and these fees, plus any additional costs, should always be agreed upon by you and your solicitor before you proceed with making a claim.
+A solicitor’s personal legal fees are limited to a small percentage of the overall award, and these fees, plus any additional costs, should always be agreed upon by you and your solicitor before you proceed with making a claim.
 Here at Accident Claims UK, our solicitors handle all of our personal injury claims on a no win no fee basis.

 How long does it take airbag injuries to heal?

 The amount of time it takes an airbag injury to heal will depend on the kind of injuries sustained in the accident.
 As these are wide-ranging, there’s no one answer to the question “how long will my airbag injuries take to heal?”.